Guided hiking

 - Hike the Cares Gorge and visit the Fuente De cable car

-The 1.5 kilometre deep Cares gorge, high limestone peaks and rolling scenic meadows make the Picos de Europa a walkers paradise with lots of fantastic routes.
+The 1.5-kilometre-deep Cares Gorge, high limestone peaks, and rolling, scenic meadows make the Picos de Europa a walkers' paradise, with lots of fantastic routes.

 The Picos de Europa National Park

-Whilst in the area two gastronomical musts are the Cabrales cheese and the Asturias’ cider.
-Cabrales is a famous blue cheese made from a blend of cow, goat and sheep milk and left to mature in caves with 90% humidity.The cider or, in Spanish ´sidra´ is produced throughout the region and is not carbonated.
-Due to this fact there is a special way in which the drink is poured and trained ´escanciadors´ or cider severs ser
+Whilst in the area, two gastronomical musts are the Cabrales cheese and the Asturian cider.
+Cabrales is a famous blue cheese made from a blend of cow, goat and sheep milk and left to mature in caves with 90% humidity.

 ve this drink to you with a flourish!

-The National Park is also steeped in history, no where so much as Covadonga with it´s striking basilica built from pink limestone.
+The National Park is also steeped in history, nowhere so much as Covadonga with its striking basilica built from pink limestone.

 We’ve included the distances, ascents and highest altitude reached for each hike.
 On some routes, there is a range of distances due to there being different options – usually the guides will decide during the week which option the group will take.
 Please take note of the distances and ascents and make sure that you are fit enough to do the routes.